Writing a simple file monitor in Java using Commons IO

 "/home/skywalker/Desktop/simple-test-monitor/watchdir";

-The next step will be to define a polling interval: how often we will “look” for file-system changes.
+Next, we define a polling interval: this determines how often the system “looks” for file system changes.
 The value is expressed in milliseconds:

 final long pollingInterval = 5 * 1000;